svechino/ucdp-analysis/README.md

 ---

+## 📚 Inspiration

+This project was inspired by a desire to make global conflict data more accessible and transparent.
+Civilian casualties are often hidden in raw numbers — I wanted to build a tool that lets people see the human impact behind the data.

+The dashboard was created as part of my data analytics portfolio and also developed in collaboration with the [Charming Data](https://charming-data.circle.so/c/ai-python-projects/) community — a space for building open-source AI & Python apps together.
+It served as an experiment in designing clean, interactive data visualizations that spark curiosity and invite exploration.

+---

 ## 📂 Dataset

 The dataset includes information on conflicts worldwide, sourced from **UCDP (Uppsala Conflict Data Program)**.
 It contains: